TejasAI31/Word_Embedder_From_Scratch/README.md

 ii) 64
 iii) 128

 This is a very memory intensive program.
-Embeddings of 128 dimensions over a dataset of 10000 senctences is not recommended for 16GB RAM.
+Embeddings of 128 dimensions over a dataset of 10000 sencences is not recommended for 16GB RAM.